ernest-bruce/human-internet/humanity/humanity.md

 &nbsp;

-as [Senator Warren](https://www.warren.senate.gov) often says, we need to level the playing·field when it comes to how Amazon operates and benefits from its marketplace
+as [Senator Warren](https://www.warren.senate.gov) often says, we need to level the playing·field when it comes to how Amazon and other companies operate platforms on which they compete against platform users who do not have the same information the platform operator has
-· Amazon is an incredibly powerful closed marketplace that lets it [compete unfairly](https://overcast.fm/+HWy4kXj1k "Decrypted: “As Amazon Gets Bigger, Sellers Feel the Squeeze” [25:21]") with its participants (sellers do not have access to information such as product availability, inventory levels, and purchasing details, like Amazon has)
+· Amazon operates an incredibly powerful, closed marketplace, which lets it [compete unfairly](https://overcast.fm/+HWy4kXj1k "Decrypted: “As Amazon Gets Bigger, Sellers Feel the Squeeze” [25:21]") with its participants (sellers do not have access to information such as product availability, inventory levels, and purchasing details, like Amazon has)
 · the human·internet facilitates the creation of open marketplaces that provide the same flexibility and name recognition Amazon provides but without the threat of competition from its operator
 · business entities can participate in or create their own marketplaces using common data·models and processing·workflows
 · all data processing in the marketplaces is done for the benefit of their participants including sellers, buyers, and shippers